Netcentric/apply-server/README.md

 ## Running scripts only
 No upload required, often used along with multiple -c parameters

-if the server was stared with
+if the server was started with

 ```
 java -jar apply-server-1.6.2.jar -d /path/to/scripts --optional-payload -c /script1=myScript1.sh -c /script2=myScript2.sh ...